 VC funding has been relatively in recent quarters.
 On first blush, entrepreneurs may see this as smart money funding great opportunities, especially with so many disruptive opportunities in the tech, clean tech and healthcare spaces.
 But we view this as overly simplistic.
 VC commitments come from institutional investors, such as pension funds and insurance companies.
 But institutional investors have other places to put their money, such as equities, bonds, private equity and real estate.
 With interests rates low, institutional investors have been starved for yield, and remain over-allocated in venture capital and other alternative assets from 2008.
 Once interest rates do increase as they will when the economy rebounds, though, our view is that institutional investors will become even more particular in the funds in which they invest, resulting in the further concentration of commitments in a few leading VC funds that have a history of successful exists.

-Anonymous asked: Hiya, I just wanted to say thanks for the mention, on behalf of couplewise-dot-com.
+Anonymous said: Hiya, I just wanted to say thanks for the mention, on behalf of couplewise-dot-com.
 We really appreciate it.
 We'll retweet it tomorrow.
 Also, we thought it worth mentioning the use of "minority" where we think "majority" was intended.
 It's very possibly our misunderstanding.
 Apologies for any offense.
 Thank you again.
 We wish you and your team all the best and look forward to future opportunities to cross-promote. - Jacob W., Mktg, couplewise-dot-com.

 Keep up the good work and I hope your product works.